deardurham/dear-petition/README.md

     docker-compose up django

 Visit http://localhost:8000/petition/api/ in your browser.
+If you get authentication errors, you may login as the superuser you created at http://localhost:8000/ and try again.

 ### Using docker-compose.override.yml

-To develop in a Docker container, we'll use a `docker-compose.override.yml` override file to configure the Django container to sleep by default:
+To develop in a Docker container, we'll create a `docker-compose.override.yml` override file in the root of the dear-petition directory to configure the Django container to sleep by default:

 ```yaml
 # file: docker-compose.override.yml